Skip to main content

 Learning Outcomes

-The Student Learning Outcomes of the Chemistry Program include:
+Student Learning Outcomes for the Chemistry Major

-• Chemistry is conveniently divided into several widely recognized subfields.
+1. Foundations in Chemistry: Chemistry is conveniently divided into several widely recognized subfields.
 The chemistry major at Willamette University requires all students to take courses in analytical chemistry, inorganic chemistry, organic chemistry, and physical chemistry.
 In addition, the Biochemistry Track within the major requires biochemistry.
 A chemistry major should be knowledgeable about the important theories, experimental evidence, and applications of these subfields.
 Students should be able to apply knowledge from a combination of subfields to solve problems of a chemical nature.

-• All chemistry majors should be able to draw appropriate and reasonable conclusions from the data they collect in the laboratory.
-Majors should understand how to assess the uncertainty, precision, and significance of data using formal statistical techniques; they should be comfortable using commercial software designed for data manipulation and presentation; and they should be familiar with sophisticated chemical computation software.
+• Majors should understand how to assess the uncertainty, precision, and significance of data using formal statistical techniques; they should be comfortable using commercial software designed for data manipulation and presentation; and they should be familiar with sophisticated chemical computation software.

-• Research is the method by which chemical knowledge is acquired, and all chemistry majors should be capable of conducting an independent research project.
-Chemistry majors should know how to search reference sources and literature databases for specific information.
+• Chemistry majors should know how to search reference sources and literature databases for specific information.
 They should have experience reading the primary scientific literature.
 Chemistry majors should be able to develop a hypothesis regarding a significant chemical question, design a method to test that hypothesis, carry out the method they propose, and evaluate the results.

 Willamette University